Planning a funeral checklist

 After the Funeral, What Comes Next

-For a fuller guide, see what to do after a funeral.
+For a fuller guide to what comes next, see what to do after a funeral.

 The Tell Us Once service lets you report the death to most government departments in one go, including HMRC, DWP, DVLA, the passport office, and the local council.
 The registrar will give you a reference number when you register the death.